 - Aluminum alone won't work on induction ranges, so if you have an induction stovetop, you may need to cough up more money for a skillet that's clad in stainless steel.
 (That, or rely exclusively on cast iron and/or carbon steel for all your nonstick cooking needs.)
 While we haven't done any rigorous testing, Kenji recommends this fully clad Cuisinart stainless steel nonstick skillet for induction users.

 - Avoid any pans that are made from a very thin gauge of aluminum, since they can be prone to warping.
 A lot of pans don't advertise their gauge, so if you're buying in person, you may just have to judge thickness by eye.

 - Many pans come with the handle riveted onto the pan body.
 There's nothing wrong with that, but do note that those rivets can make cleaning a little less easy.
 They aren't a deal-breaker for me, but if you find a rivet-free nonstick pan, it'll be slightly less of a pain to wipe clean.

 One final note: I know that I'm advocating a kind of pro-disposable mentality regarding nonstick cookware, which is not great for our landfills and the environment.
 Unfortunately, for nonstick, I don't really see an alternative.
 The coating will eventually fail, at which point replacement is the only course of action.

 If that reality just isn't an acceptable one, which it understandably may not be, then cast iron and carbon steel really are your only nonstick options.
-They won't provide a perfect nonstick surface like the modern ones many of us rely on for our egg cookery (and, hopefully, for not much else), but with proper care and treatment, they do come close.
+They won't provide a perfect nonstick surface like the modern ones many of us rely on for our egg cookery (and, hopefully, for not much else), but with proper care, they do come close.
 And they last more than one lifetime.